besyonok007/waves-documentation/en/blockchain/waves-protocol/cryptographic-practical-details.md

 # Description

 This section describes all the details of cryptographic algorithms which are used to:

 1. Create private and public keys from seed.
 2. Create addresses from public key.
 3. Create blocks and transactions signing.

 We use:

-1.  `Blake2b256` and `Keccak256` algorithms \(in the form of hash chain\) to create a cryptographic hashes used .
+1. `Blake2b256` and `Keccak256` algorithms (in the form of hash chain) to create a cryptographic hashes.
-2. `Curve25519` \(ED25519 with X25519 keys\) in order to create and verify signatures.
+2. `Curve25519` (ED25519 with X25519 keys) to create and verify signatures.
-3. `Base58` is used to create the string form of bytes.
+3. `Base58` to create the string form of bytes.

 **Note**: We use KECCAK which differs slightly than that assigned as the SHA-3 \(FIPS-202\).